BUPT-GAMMA/GMRec/README.md

 # GMRec

-Source code for review of the paper "Circle-hotspot Recommendation with Neural Graph Matching"
+Source code of the paper "Circle-hotspot Recommendation with Neural Graph Matching" for reviewer in ICDE 2022.